 The course is long, usually 40 hours, and includes both classroom learning and hands-on practice.
 You have to do physical tasks and pass tests to show you understand everything.

-For people new to this or who aren’t used to such in-depth training, it can be quite challenging.
+For people new to this or who aren’t used to such in-depth training, it can be quite hard and challenging.
 But this difficulty is necessary because it’s all about keeping people safe when working with hazardous materials.

 The perceived difficulty of Hazwoper training can vary depending on several factors: